WordPress/gutenberg/docs/designers-developers/developers/block-api/block-templates.md

 ## Nested Templates

 Container blocks like the columns blocks also support templates.
-This is achieved by assigned a nested template to the block.
+This is achieved by assigning a nested template to the block.

 ```php
 $template = array(